James Morphew “II”

 The 5 males match known records.
 The 3 females include his wife, Betty; daughter Mary (1787/88), and one undetermined female.
 This may be an unknown daughter, born between 1786-1790, and would almost need to be a twin.
 Mary Burk Morphew/Murphy and her daughters had already left for Wilkes County and were now entered separately on the 1790 U.S. Census with a total of 3 females and no males.
 This would include her daughters Mary (1759) and Anna (~1760).
 Naomi Morphew (~1760/70) had already married Ephraim Allison in 1788.

-Sometime between 1780 - 1789, his mother Mary settled adjacent to the Coleman family on the South Fork of New River, which is now in present-day Ashe, Wilkes, or Watauga County.
+1780 to 1789: Sometime during these years, his mother Mary settled adjacent to the Coleman family on the South Fork of New River, which is now in present-day Ashe, Wilkes, or Watauga County.
 There’s no doubt that tales of the good lands (also cheap) were finding their way back to James.
 James probably visited these relatives in the New River area and was impressed with the river bottom lands waiting for someone to till.
 It wasn’t long until the moving fever caught James.
 However, he had to pay off debts on lands in order to gain title.

 This Logan Creek empties into Forbus Creek near its mouth at the Yadkin River.
 The lands are now in present-day Yadkin County.
-Where Cabbin Branch was on Logan Creek is not known.
+Location of Cabbin Branch on Logan Creek is not known.

 At this point in time, records for James Morphew exist in both Wilkes County and in newly formed Ashe County (established 1799).
-Those in Wilkes County belong to James Morphew Sr., and those in Ashe County may also belong to him or his son, James Morphew (~1781).
-If the birth date of James Morphew Jr. is found to be later than the 1781 estimate, then all the deeds belong to his father.
+Those in Wilkes County belong to James Morphew “II” or Sr., and those in Ashe County may also belong to him or his son, James Morphew “III” (~1781).
+If the birth date of James Morphew “III” is found to be later than the 1781 estimate, then all the deeds belong to his father.

-On 27 April 1790, Sarah Morphew Coleman became administrator of her husband’s Young Coleman’s estate, filed in Wilkes County.
+1790 April 27 – Wilkes County, North Carolina: Sarah Morphew Coleman became administrator of her husband’s Young Coleman’s estate, filed in Wilkes County.
 The estate inventory in July 1790 went to Salley (or Sarah) Coleman, David Coleman, Silas Murphey, James Murphey, Aaron England, Henry Chambers, Ezekiel England, and others (name spellings as written).

-In 1800, U.S. Census of Wilkes County Census recorded James Morphew with his large family.
-In January 5, 1802, inventory of the estate of Richard Brown, deceased, lists debts to William Eggers, Ephraim Norris, James Morphew.
+1802 January 5 – Wilkes County: Inventory of the estate of Richard Brown, deceased, lists debts to William Eggers, Ephraim Norris, James Morphew.

 By following Elk Creek upstream, one runs almost to the Three Fork’s Church across the county line in Ashe.
 In 1807, descendants of Mary, daughter of James Sr. noted that she was married to Thomas Robbins Sr. in her father’s house on Elk Creek on December 25, 1807.
 The wedding was attended by many friends and relatives.
 There had been a large snow on the ground but it didn’t seem to bother the callers.

-During the summer of 1810, the U.S. Census still notes James Morphew Sr., with his family living in Wilkes County.
+1810 US Census of Wilkes County: James Morphew Sr. with his family living in Wilkes County.
 Two of his sons, possibly Benjamin and Nathan, were also living at home.
 Both apparently were eager to join a rather large party of pioneers planning to journey into new lands of Kentucky and possibly Ohio and Indiana.
 With no children left at home to help farm the Elk Creek lands, James Sr. sold his lands (40 acres) to his son-in-law Ephriam Norris on 24 November 1810 and planned to follow.
 He is now about the age of 60 years.

 Benjamin and Joshua Morphew (and presumably James and Betty Morphew) lived on the north side of Paint Creek/Four Mile road where it intersects the one lane Watt Road, from 0.0 to 0.5 miles north.
 The land is relatively good flat farmland and is still being tilled.
 The whole area, however, is sparely populated.
 If one heads 1.5 miles west on Paint Creek/Four Mile Road, one comes to the Indiana State line and continues an additional 1.0 miles west, one comes to Goodwin’s Corners (Center Township, Union County, Indiana) near where the Eggers lived.
 This Goodwin’s Corners is 5 miles east of Liberty, Union County, Indiana.